Living in a World of Contested Reality

 8. Delay, Deny and Deflect: How Facebook’s Leaders Fought Through Crisis - Facebook has come under intense scrutiny this year since the Cambridge Analytica scandal exposed their privacy violations.
 During several crises, Facebook has over and over again failed to win over public trust with their crisis management plan.
 In fact, as this article demonstrates, Facebook executives have made matters worse almost every time they denied, delayed and deflected critical issues.
 This is a useful lesson on how not to handle a crisis.

 9. Why Technology Favors Tyranny - Artificial intelligence could erase many practical advantages of democracy and erode the ideals of liberty and equality.
 It will further concentrate power among a small elite if we do not take steps to stop it, argues Yuval Noah Harari.
 While it is not scientifically proven that social media are undemocratic, this article demonstrates that when we let the too much data be concentrated in the hands of a few, we are in fact enabling tyranny.

 10. Social media power and election legitimacy - Still on the topic of tyranny, a consensus is emerging that the power of the top four tech companies (Google, Amazon, Apple and Microsoft) is unprecedented, and that it has important implications for journalism, politics, and society.
-This research piece by some of the world’s leading researchers examine the digital dominance of technology platforms and weighs in on a critical conversation useful to maintaining the health of democracies across the world.
+This research piece by some of the world’s leading researchers examines the digital dominance of technology platforms and weighs in on a critical conversation useful to maintaining the health of democracies across the world.